aritraghsh09/snippets/tex/arxiv_overleaf_aas_issues.md

 ## Delete Unnecessary Files

 The default `aastex` template on Overleaf comes with a few additional `.tex` files that can confuse the arXiv compiler.
-Delete all unnecessary `.tex` files.
 Some common ones are:-
 * `natnotes.tex`
 * `natbib.tex`
 * `aassymbols.tex`

+Delete these `.tex` files or move them to a new folder within the project.

 ## Download the `.bbl` file
 The best way to do this is to create a copy of your project on Overleaf; then hit submit.
 From the resulting search box, select arXiv; and this will generate a zip file with the `.bbl` file included and named exactly how the arXiv system prefers it to be.